-We are familiar with “Don’t drink and drive.
-Have a designated driver or use public transportation.”
-This recognizes that a person is going to drink, but reduces the risk of an accident.
-Similarly, to reduce the potential for opioid overdose, one shouldn’t use substances when they are alone.
-They can also reduce risk with an overdose plan and naloxone on hand.
-Furthermore, the use of clean needles and thoroughly cleaning bongs lowers the chance of infection and spreading diseases.
+We are familiar with the advice to have a designated sober driver or use public transportation when planning to drink alcohol.
+Similarly, to reduce the potential for overdose, one shouldn’t use substances alone.
+Risk can also be reduced with an emergency overdose plan that includes having naloxone on hand.
+Furthermore, the use of clean needles and other materials (such as bongs) lowers the chance of infection and the spread of diseases.

 Strategies to reduce use